Equity, Diversity and Inclusion at Sharpham

 Areas of work

-We're working to embed Equality, Diversity and Inclusion in the following areas of our charity's activities and this work continued throughout 2024-25:
+We're working to embed Equity, Diversity and Inclusion in the following areas of our charity's activities and this work continued throughout 2024-25:

 • Strategy